Residues of a tropical zeta function for convex domains: Basic geometry in dimension two

 and the new supporting line becomes

-Because the change of coordinates lies in \(\operatorname{SL}(2,\ZZ)\), it preserves the Euclidean area form.
-Moreover, the defining property of the minimal model guarantees that this planar corner cut corresponds, on the graph of the distance function, exactly to the local model of Lemma~\ref{lem:onecut}.
+Because the change of coordinates lies in \(\mathrm{SL}(2,\Z)\), it preserves area.
+The defining property of the minimal model guarantees that this planar corner cut corresponds, on the graph of the tropical distance function, to the local model of Lemma~\ref{lem:onecut}.
 Hence each cut decreases the integral by